Pickling: Possible health hazards of pickled vegetables

 In 1993, the World Health Organization listed traditional Asian pickled vegetables as possible carcinogens, and the British Journal of Cancer released an online 2009 meta-analysis of research on pickles as increasing the risks of esophageal cancer.
 The report, citing limited data in a statistical meta-analysis, indicates a potential twofold increased risk of esophageal cancer associated with Asian pickled vegetable consumption.
 Results from the research are described as having "high heterogeneity" and the study results indicated that further well-designed prospective studies were warranted.
 However, according to the authors, "The majority of subgroup analyses showed a statistically significant association between consuming pickled vegetables and Oesophageal Squamous Cell Carcinoma".

-Consuming pickled vegetables is also associated with a 28% increase in the risk of stomach cancer.
+A 2020 meta analysis of stomach cancer risk factors also found a positive correlation between pickled vegetable consumption and stomach cancer.

 The 2009 meta-analysis reported heavy infestation of pickled vegetables with fungi.
 Some common fungi can facilitate the formation of N-nitroso compounds, which are strong esophageal carcinogens in several animal models.
 Roussin red methyl ester, a non-alkylating nitroso compound with tumour-promoting effect in vitro, was identified in pickles from Linzhou, Henan (formerly Linxian) in much higher concentrations than in samples from low-incidence areas.
 Fumonisin mycotoxins have been shown to cause liver and kidney tumours in rodents.

-A 2017 study in the Chinese Journal of Cancer has linked salted vegetables (pickled mustard greens, common in Chinese cuisine) to a fourfold increase in nasopharynx cancer.
+A 2017 study in the Chinese Journal of Cancer has linked salted vegetables (zha cai, common in Chinese cuisine) to a fourfold increase in nasopharynx cancer.
 The researchers believe possible mechanisms include production of nitrosamines (a type of N-nitroso compound) by fermentation and activation of Epstein–Barr virus by fermentation products.

 Historically, pickling caused health concerns for reasons associated with copper salts, as explained in the mid-19th century The English and Australian Cookery Book: "The evidence of the Lancet commissioner (Dr. Hassall) and Mr. Blackwell (of the eminent firm of Crosse and Blackwell) went to prove that the pickles sold in the shops are nearly always artificially coloured, and are thus rendered highly unwholesome, if not actually poisonous."